1Eba/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 ## Resources

-##Read or watch:##
+## Read or watch: ##

--Working with JSON data
+.Working with JSON data
--The workflow of accessing the attributes of a simply-created JSON object by Jimmy Tran from Cohort 1 - San Francisco -request module
+.The workflow of accessing the attributes of a simply-created JSON object by Jimmy Tran from Cohort 1 - San Francisco .request module
--Modern JS
+.Modern JS
--Learning Objectives
+.Learning Objectives
--At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+.At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

 # General
 -Why JavaScript programming is amazing